Family Man (Fleetwood Mac song)

 "Family Man" is a song by the British-American rock band Fleetwood Mac from their 1987 studio album Tango in the Night.
 The song was written by Lindsey Buckingham and producer Richard Dashut.
-In the US, the song was released as the fifth single from the album as the follow-up to "Everywhere".
-It charted in April 1988, and reached No. 90 on the Billboard Hot 100 singles chart.

 In the UK, "Family Man" was released as the fourth single following "Little Lies", where it debuted at No. 91 on 19 December 1987.
 It later went on to peak at No. 54 on 19 January 1988.
-Additionally, "Family Man" was released as a special limited edition box set comprising the 7" single, plus two prints by the artists Susan Young and Christine Tongue.
-The 12" included several mixes of "Family Man" as well as the album track, "You and I, Part II".
+In the US, the song was released as the fifth single from the album as the follow-up to "Everywhere" in March 1988, and reached No. 90 on the Billboard Hot 100 singles chart.